Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 While `VLA-0-Smol` marks a significant step toward accessible robotics research, there is much work to be done to bridge the gap between simulation and the real world:

 - **Real-World Deployment**: Our primary focus is transitioning from the LIBERO simulator to physical hardware, specifically the SO100 ARM platform.
 We aim to test how the "memorization" we observed in simulation translates to the noisy, unpredictable environments of real-world manipulation.

-- **Breaking the CPU Bottleneck**: To achieve true real-time performance, we plan to address the current CPU-bound limitations.
-This includes exploring more robust model compilation techniques and potentially implementing speculative decoding, where a smaller "draft" model predicts action tokens to reduce inference latency.

-- **Addressing Generalization**: Following the insights from LIBERO-Plus, we intend to introduce more stochasticity and visual variety during training.
-Our goal is to move beyond trajectory memorization and toward a model that truly understands spatial relationships and linguistic intent.

 - **Data Efficiency**: We are interested in exploring how few-shot fine-tuning can be used to adapt `VLA-0-Smol` to entirely new tasks using only a handful of human demonstrations.